 They offer both smoking and non/smoking rooms with complimentary pickup service from the airport and also complimentary shoeshine, and daily newspaper.
 Wireless LAN is also available in the hotel.

-Unique Quality: The exterior structure, being 3 buildings or "triplets" is unique.
+Unique Quality: The exterior structure, being 3 buildings or "triplets" seems unique.
 They are 3 very tall, narrow buildings with sharply pitched roofs.
-Some rooms have firesplaces, and courtyard views.
+Some rooms have fireplaces, and courtyard views.
 I'm not sure where you would park a car if you had one, because the street is is very narrow and quiet, but very convenient to walk all over Old Town.
-If you don't mind the prices, this hotel may be a good choice for it's location, ambience and service.
+If you don't mind the prices, this hotel may be a good choice for it's location, ambiance and service.

 Directions: In Old Town and not far from Old Town Square; next to St. Olaf's Church.